2 FAM 800

 2 FAM 816.1-2(D) Compliance With Acquisition Regulations

 a.
-INL/A must comply fully with Federal Acquisition Regulations (FARs) and the Department of State Acquisition Regulation (DOSAR) in order to purchase or lease-purchase aircraft or award a Commercial Aviation Services (CAS) contract.
+All bureaus/offices within the Department must comply fully with Federal Acquisition Regulations (FARs) and the Department of State Acquisition Regulation (DOSAR) in order to purchase or lease-purchase aircraft or award a Commercial Aviation Services (CAS) contract, with the exception of one-time use civilian airline charter services acquired off the spot market using a tender of service.
+Bureaus/offices should consult with the AGB Aviation Safety Management Systems and Flight Program Standards Committee for guidance regarding compliance with CFR 102-33.140 Flight Program Standards.

 b.
-INL/A must comply with OMB Circular A-11, Capital Programming Guide II.8 and II.9, by ensuring that management control systems exist to identify and mitigate cost and schedule performance risks.
-All cost- types of contracts must institute controls systems to monitor contractors' cost, schedule, and performance variances.
+The Department must comply with OMB Circular A-11, Capital Programming Guide II.8 and II.9, by ensuring that management control systems exist to identify and mitigate cost and schedule performance risks.
+All cost- types of contracts must institute control systems to monitor contractors' cost, schedule, and performance variances.

 2 FAM 816.1-2(E) Requirement for Five-Year Reviews

-After 5 years of holding an aircraft, the Department must review its operations, establish a continuing need for the aircraft, and demonstrate that aircraft operations are cost effective (see FMR 102-22).
-INL/A, under the guidance of the AGB, must ensure the Department meets this requirement by conducting formal, documented analysis.
-Additionally, the AGB must monitor the usage and cost effectiveness of aircraft on a continuing basis to include approving an aviation resource utilization plan to be drafted by INL/A annually.
+After 5 years of holding an aircraft, the Department must review its operations, establish a continuing need for the aircraft, and demonstrate that aircraft operations are cost effective (see 41 CFR 102-33.200).
+This is accomplished annually by the AGB’s Federal Aircraft Fleet Management Committee.
+Additionally, the AGB must monitor the usage and cost effectiveness of aircraft on a continuing basis.

 2 FAM 816.1-2(F) Commercial Aviation Services (CAS)